 Maybe this is your first year planting tomatoes, or you just got busy and forgot to plant your garden.
-You don’t want to waste your time and effort planting if it is too late in the season.
+Either way, you don’t want to waste your time and effort planting if it is too late in the season.

-You can extend your growing season by starting seeds indoors at the start of the season, using a greenhouse during the season, or using row covers at the end of the season.
+Of course, you can extend your growing season by starting seeds indoors in late winter to early spring, using a greenhouse during the season, or using row covers at the end of the season.
 If it really is too late to plant outdoors, you can dedicate some indoor space near a window for growing tomatoes in containers.

 When Is It Too Late to Plant Tomatoes?